nardsqq/Wagon/readme.md

 ### Getting Started

 1. After *forward engineering*, open the terminal on your computer.
+2. Run php -r "file_exists('.env') || copy('.env.example', '.env')";
-2. Generate a new APP_KEY via `php artisan key:generate` artisan command.
+3. Generate a new APP_KEY via `php artisan key:generate` artisan command.
-3. Start your local server with the `php artisan serve` artisan command.
+4. Start your local server with the `php artisan serve` artisan command.
-4. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing `http://localhost:8080/admin/dashboard` on your address bar.
+5. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing `http://localhost:8080/admin/dashboard` on your address bar.